 In a somewhat specialized practice area, over the years, Tom has represented many of Michigan’s Native communities in federal, state, and tribal courts, binding arbitration, and informal dispute resolution proceedings on matters involving casino and hotel initiatives, land and trust issues, the National Indian Gaming Act, Bureau of Indian Affairs issues, state compact issues, Michigan State Gaming Board, casino licensing, labor and employment issues, and many matters affecting the unique legal needs of tribal sovereignty, governance, construction and operations.

-Tom is an active member of many construction industry associations, including the Associated General Contractors of America (including AGC’s Michigan Chapter), Construction Owner’s Association of America, American Society of Civil Engineers, National and Michigan Society of Professional Engineers, American Consulting Engineering Companies, Washtenaw Contractor’s Association, Detroit Area Construction Association, Engineering Society of Detroit, Michigan Infrastructure and Transportation Association, and other industry groups.
+Tom is a member of a number of state and local bar associations, including the United States Court of Federal Claims Bar Association, and the Board of Contract Appeals Bar Association.
+He is also an active member of many construction industry associations, including the Associated General Contractors of America (including AGC’s Michigan Chapter), Construction Owner’s Association of America, American Society of Civil Engineers, National and Michigan Society of Professional Engineers, American Consulting Engineering Companies, Washtenaw Contractor’s Association, Detroit Area Construction Association, Engineering Society of Detroit, Michigan Infrastructure and Transportation Association, and other industry groups.

-Tom is a frequent presenter and contributor to many industry programs and publications, and has served as adjunct faculty in the School of Architecture at Lawrence Technological University, located in Southfield, Michigan and at Eastern Michigan University, located in Ypsilanti, Michigan.
-Tom serves on the Professional Advisory Committees for the Construction Management Programs at Eastern Michigan University and Northern Michigan University.
+Tom frequently presents and contributes to many industry programs and publications, and has served as adjunct faculty in the School of Architecture at Lawrence Technological University, located in Southfield, Michigan and at Eastern Michigan University, located in Ypsilanti, Michigan.
+He serves on the Professional Advisory Committees for the Construction Management Programs at Eastern Michigan University and Northern Michigan University.
 Tom was previously Chair of the Professional Advisory Committee for the Civil Environmental Engineering Program at Michigan Technological University.